Table of Contents

 We welcome questions you may have about the program.
 Applications for the 2022-24 cohort will be accepted starting in Spring of 2022.
-You can download the application and the ethical disclosure form by clicking the link below.
+You can download the application and the ethical disclosure form by clicking the links below.

 Tuition is $2,640 per year for the two-year program.
 Tuition is payable in two installments of $1,320: the first in September and the second in January.